Kristina01111000/Drws_site/README.md

 - figure out which email plugin to use, i think just keep using constant contact, its still the best, the other ones look like they have similar prices for the email chains, if they even have them
 - figure out why peepso autoupdate isn't working
-- need to change teh catagory of the books